-Any country with an existing and substantive Mountain Guiding Association may join the IFMGA, provided it complies with the entry requirements, and indeed is encouraged to do so; and the IFMGA has guidelines for interested associations outlining the application procedure.
-It is an objective of the IFMGA that there is free movement of Mountain Guides within its member countries.
+Any country with an existing and substantive Mountain Guiding Association may join the IFMGA, provided it complies with the entry requirements, and indeed is encouraged to do so.
+The IFMGA has guidelines for interested Associations outlining the application procedure.
+It is an objective of the IFMGA that there is free movement of Mountain Guides within its Member Associations/Countries.

-In addition to training Mountain Guides in the core skills of mountain guiding, the IFMGA also runs courses for professionals in Canyoning and in Rope Access.
+In addition to training Mountain Guides in the core skills of mountain guiding, the IFMGA also runs courses for professionals in Canyoning and Industrial Rope Access.